traycn/Traycn/README.md

 <br/>

-<p>Always open to working with likeminded folks!
+<p>Open to working with likeminded folks.
 Reach out for access to my work.</p>

 📫: <a href="mailto:tn.eng@outlook.com">tn.eng@outlook.com</a>